School Stationery Lists

 Matamata Christian School has a maximum roll entitlement of 120 students, 9 of whom may be non preference.
 As a State Integrated school it is required to have a fair and transparent student enrolment policy which includes priority of enrolment for student applicants.
 View enrolment policy and priorities here.

-In the spirit of the founders of Matamata Christian School, The Kid on the Rock Foundation has established the Founders Fund.
+In the spirit of the founders of Matamata Christian School and Tower Road Christian Preschool, The Kid on the Rock Foundation has established the Founders Fund.
 It's purpose is to further the vision of the founders through supporting the funding of the needs of the School.

-The fund will mainly be used to assist families to send their children to the school, provide resources (including subsidising camps and other activities), train staff and continue development of the property.
+The fund will mainly be used to assist families to send their children to the school, provide resources, train staff and continue development of the property.

 These can be viewed by clicking on the link below.